 Some counties in Virginia allow for documents to be recorded electronically.
 If you choose this route, you will likely need to register with an e-filing service and scan a copy of the mechanics lien.
 Be sure that the scanned document meets all the formatting and dimensions the county may require.

 Step 3.
 Sending notice

-This requirement is solely for subcontractors and sub-subcontractors.
-Sub-subcontractors include anyone who provided labor or materials to a subcontractor.
-The first page on both lien claim forms is essentially your notice forms.
+General contractors must give a copy of the lien to the owner prior to filling the claim.
+Furthermore, a Certificate of Mailing must be included in the lien claim filing.
+As for all other claimants, the first page on both lien claim forms is essentially your notice forms.
 Subcontractors will need to send the first page “Notice to Owner” to the owner at the time of filing.
 As for sub-subs, a copy of the first page should be sent to both the general contractor and the owner at the time of filing the lien claim.
 The first page does not need to be filed with the lien itself.